jbrower95/bsan/README.md

 # bsan: Better testing for truffle

+## Known Issues

+- BSAN is not compatible with solidity-coverage, which distorts gas consumption.
+- BSAN is not currently compatible with truffle's `debug(..)` macro.

 ## Philosophy

 Smart contracts are above all a mechanism for updating state.
 While line and branch